SkillsFundingAgency/das-github-template/README.md

 `.\New-InitialDotNetCoreProjects.ps1 -Prefix <project name> -ProjectType <project type>`

-The PowerShell script creates the project structure and adds project guids to the csproj files for use with SonarCloud.
+The PowerShell script creates the project structure and adds project guids to the csproj files.
+Once the project structure has been created the script can be deleted.

 Supported project types are currently: